 This also sounds like somewhat of an obvious thing to stay but always use tongs to take your food out of the cast-iron Dutch oven when you believe that it is ready to eat.

-Significantly, make sure those tongs are not plastic because that can easily melt, given the temperatures that you will be frying at.
+Significantly, make sure those tongs are not plastic because they can easily melt, given the temperatures you will be frying at.
 Speaking of which…